jupyterhub/binderhub/doc/developer/repoproviders.rst

    specification for this repository provider.
 #.
 Add `a test for your repoprovider <https://github.com/jupyterhub/binderhub/pull/969/files#diff-360740f27b99f96e330327e34440a0e8R102>`_
    to ensure that it properly resolves and fetches a repository URL.
 #.
-Document your new repository provider on the :ref:`providers-section` page.
+Document your new repository provider on the :ref:`providers-section` page as well
+   as the :ref:`api-repoproviders` page.